icicleio/icicle/src/Coroutine/README.md

 ```

 Cancels execution of the coroutine.
 Once the coroutine reaches a `yield` statement, the given exception is thrown into the coroutine.
 This continues until the contained coroutine (generator) is no longer valid or the exception is thrown from the coroutine.
 If no exception is given, an instance of `Icicle\Coroutine\Exception\CancelledException` will be used.

-## Coroutines as Promises

-`Icicle\Coroutine\Coroutine` implements `Icicle\Coroutine\CoroutineInterface`, which extends `Icicle\Promise\PromiseInterface`.
-Any methods available on promises are also available on coroutines and a coroutine can be treated just like any other promise.

-See the [Promise API documentation](../Promise) for the complete list of the methods available in `Icicle\Promise\PromiseInterface` and the other methods available for working with promises.